TreeHoverRover/Computing/README.md

 After the process of writing the image of the operating system on the memory card is finished, insert the microSD card into the Raspberry Pi’s slot and power up the board.

+# How to communicate with Raspberry Pi

-# Enable SSH for remote access
+Enable SSH for remote access
-Secure Shell (SSH) is a network protocol that allows us to operate the Pi board securely over an unsecured network.
+Secure Shell (SSH) is a network protocol that allows us to operate the Pi board securely over an unsecured network like the internet.
 We can achieve this by logging into our Raspberry Pi via SSH using the user and the IP address from our laptop.

 Using this service, we can run commands on Pi without needing to plug in a display, a keyboard, a mouse or moving ourselves to the location of the Raspberry Pi each time.
 This service is indispensible in the situation where the Pi board is running on a mobile robot like the one we are building.